hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Run this application again, you will get the same result as the former project.
+Run this application again, you will get the same result as the former solution.

-Get the source codes from my GitHub: [hibernate-reactive](https://github.com/hantsy/spring-puzzles/tree/master/hibernate-reactive) and [hibernate-reactive-mutiny](https://github.com/hantsy/spring-puzzles/tree/master/hibernate-reactive-mutiny).
+Get the source codes of this post from my GitHub, they are available in two seperate projects, [hibernate-reactive](https://github.com/hantsy/spring-puzzles/tree/master/hibernate-reactive) and [hibernate-reactive-mutiny](https://github.com/hantsy/spring-puzzles/tree/master/hibernate-reactive-mutiny).